Blackened Shrimp Tacos.

 - Provides a good or excellent source of: Vitamin B12, phosophous, choline, copper, iron and iodine

-To make sure you’re buying sustainably grown and harvested shrimp, check out seafoodwatch.org.
+To make sure you’re buying sustainably grown and harvested shrimp, check out fishwatch.gov.
 You can also look for the MSC and BAP certifications.

 Are these Blackened Shrimp Tacos easy and quick enough for a weeknight meal?

 Yes!
 They’re ready in 20 minutes, as long as your shrimp are thawed.
+Ideally, you’ll have made your pickled red onions ahead of time, as they are best after about 8 hours or more.
 Thaw your shrimp overnight in the fridge (do not thaw at room temperature) or run them under cold water for 5-10 minutes until thawed.
 And, these shrimp tacos utilize many fridge and pantry staples – so you likely have most of the ingredients on hand.
 The only items I had to purchase for this recipe were: cilantro and sour cream.
 We always keep: